gongahkia/personal-wiki/ownstudy/Dart.md

 };
 ```

-However, we didn't come here to enjoy some weakly typed shit, so let's learn Dart's data types!
+However, we didn't come here to enjoy some weakly typed shit, so let's learn about Dart's data types!

-## Data types
+### Data types && data structures

 * `int`
 * `double`